Agbedeyisegun/3mtt-project/darey.io/linux-project/mini-project-working-with-function-and-arrays-in-shell-scripting/img/README.md

 - Step 5
 Screenshot of script checking if awscli installed, if installed it will also check if credentials is set on the system using function. called the function in the script with the following "check_aws_cli", "check_aws_credentials" respectively.
-The script name is "awscli_install.sh"
+The script name is "awscli_install.sh".
+The script also is added to the directory.

 ![awscli_install.sh script overview](img/step5-check-aws-config-credentials-access-vim.jpg)